mahmoud/calver/entries/overview.md

 There are multiple calendar versioning schemes, long used by projects big and small.
-Rather than declaring a single scheme to be CalVer, it's important to recognize the practicality of each and choose the scheme on a per-project basis.
+Rather than declaring a single scheme to be CalVer, it's important to recognize the practicality of each and [design the scheme][designing_a_version] to fit the project.
 First, the parts of the version:

 * **Major** - The first number in the version.
 2 and 3 are Python's famous major versions.
 The major segment is the most common calendar-based component.